Vyral/base-template/_posts/2023-09-19-why-home-price-decline-predictions-fell-flat-in-2023.md

 No matter where you get your news, you've likely heard someone predict a decline in home prices this year.
 Negative news tends to spread quickly.
 However, the reality is that prices did not crash.
 I can back this up with data.
 But don't just take my word for it.

-Let's examine the facts. **Even experts admit they made incorrect forecasts.** The chart below illustrates seven expert organizations' 2023 year-end home price forecasts.
+Let's examine the facts. **Even experts admit they made incorrect forecasts.** The chart at 0:25 in the video illustrates seven expert organizations' 2023 year-end home price forecasts.
 It includes both their initial 2023 predictions from late last year and the most recent revisions, available here.
 When I analyze it, I notice that all their initial forecasts predicted price drops, represented in red.

 **{% include pullquote.html %}**